susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![ start now][D11.2]
 #### Today I had a meeting with my colleagues from the Microsoft Azure scholarship, I love meetings like this because we talked about our advances in the scholarship and technological curiosities 😊
 ![meeting sg Spanish ML][D11.3]

+## Day 12 - D5 #60daysofudacity : Momday, December 14, 2020

+ 1. I continued with lesson 3 Linear Regression(3.3-3.4)
+ 2. My quote of the day: If you torture data long enough, it will tell you whatever you want to hear
+ 3. Today I decided to create a study group in Spanish, I hope the channel will open and that many are interested in the group and can join

+Today I want to motivate @Frida @PuzzleDots @LauraT @Mina Terlecka @hilsia.udacity @Richard @Aarthi Alagammai @Viena Baca  to continue with great enthusiasm in this learning challenge :corazón_púrpura:

+#### My progress Day 12 - D5 #60daysofudacity
+![Advance Day 12][D12.1]
+![Advance Day 12][D12.2]
+#### My quote of the day: If you torture data long enough, it will tell you whatever you want to hear
+![ data][D12.3]
+#### Today I decided to create a study group in Spanish, I hope the channel will open and that many are interested in the group and can join
+![study group sg Spanish ][D12.4]